What are doubloons?

 - Facilitating exchange between players who are time rich and players who are time poor.

-- Generating enough revenue to keep the doubloon oceans and Three Rings in operation.
+- Generating enough revenue to keep the doubloon oceans and Grey Havens in operation.

 - Preserving and fostering our existing subscription oceans.